 Bringing home your cat is like having a toddler: anything your cat can get into, they will.
 You want to ensure that they are set up for success by “kitty proofing” the home as much as possible.
 Here are some ideas of ways you can do this:

-- Close any rooms you won’t want the cat to get into.
-Your cat will most likely look for different places to hide when they get home, so if there is a room that is specifically off-limits, go ahead and make that unavailable to him/her.
+Close any rooms you won’t want the cat to get into.
+Your cat will most likely look for different places to hide when they get home, so if there is a room that is specifically off-limits, go ahead and make that unavailable.

 2. Get supplies